cgminteractive/guides/product-review.md

 Video chat and screenshare
 --------------------------

-Start a Google Hangout in the project's Slack channel:
+Start a Video Chat (Google Hangout, Slack call, GoToMeeting) in the project's Slack channel:

-    /hangout